prattay56/PowerApps/README.md

 # PowerAutomate

-API used.
-To get all the items from the first and second stage recyclebin GET : /_api/site/recycleBin
+API used to get all the items from the first and second stage recyclebin GET : /_api/site/recycleBin
 To Restore the parsed items found in GET
 POST : /_api/site/RecycleBin('ID_OF_RECYCLEBIN_ITEM')/restore()